clebin/SpectrumAssetMaker/README.md

 The data will be preceded by 2 bytes specifying the array length (hi/lo).
 This will appear after rows and columns if --add-dimensions is specified.

 ### Planned Features

+* Support for ZX0 compression (ZX0 data compressor by Einar Sukas)
-* Creation of ZX Spectrum Next graphics
+* Creation of ZX Spectrum Next assets (possible)

 ### Known Issues: